Request a Quote

 - Maramagambo Forest too has birds, primates and is another good spot for nature walks as well as the bats and python caves tour.

-The weather at Queen Elizabeth National Park and the best time to visit
+The weather and the best time to visit

 The weather here is greatly influenced by the location of this park.
 Temperatures are generally on the warm side by virtue of its location in Africa’s Western Rift Valley.
 Queen Elizabeth National Park is crossed by the Equator at 00 coordinates.
 On average, day temperatures rise up to 29 0 C/84 0 F (maximum) and the lowest they can drop is 17 0 C/63 0 F. At night, temperatures can drop up to 15 0 C/61 0 F. Generally, the place is always hot during the day and cold at night.